pm67nz/hpc_training/_lessons/001-architecture.md

 Multi-Cluster Spectrum Scale filesystems.

 #### Main improvements
-* Faster processors compared to those on Fitzroy or Pan
+* Faster processors compared to those on FitzRoy or Pan
 * GPGPU (General Purpose Graphical Processing Unit) nodes to support science codes and visualisation
 * A Linux user environment that will make it easier to manage work, develop and run research workloads/jobs, and apply data analytics tools
 * Increased storage capacity and hierarchical storage management to minimise the need to move data between the HPC storage and a user’s home institution, and underpin the new interactive data analysis services.